-Travel Around the World in NYC Without Jumping on a Plane
+Travel Around the World Without Jumping on a Plane

 New York City is one of the few places in the world, where you can experience five different countries in one day–without jumping on a plane.
 Looking to indulge in curries and tandooris?
 Head to Jackson Heights Queens– the home of Indians, Bangladeshis and Pakistanis.
 Do you have a taste for rabbit stew?
 A metro card can transport you to Brighton Beach, a Brooklyn neighborhood featuring a tight-nit Russian speaking community.
 In a city where there’s a treasure trove of history and culture, having a taste for international cuisine is only the beginning.

 Here are a few International hot spots worth checking out: